aida-dataset-register/aida-dataset-register.github.io/index.md

 researchers can collaboratively gather, annotate, share and enrich large volumes of research data for machine learning in medical imaging diagnostics.
-This site provides information on the datasets that have been shared on the AIDA data hub, and makes them findable and citeable using Digital Object identifiers ([DOI](https://www.doi.org/)).
+This site provides information on the datasets that have been shared on the AIDA data hub, and makes them findable and citeable using Digital Object Identifiers ([DOI](https://www.doi.org/)).

 {% assign total = 0 %}